top of page

 Skiing in midlife can feel different.
 Not because something has been lost, but because the systems your body uses on snow are operating in a changed hormonal context, interpreting internal signals with more sensitivity, monitoring the social environment with the same vigilance they apply to the physical terrain.

 Once you understand what your body is actually doing before you ski a single turn, the question shifts.
-From 'what is wrong with me'? to 'what does my body need right now to feel safe enough to ski the way I know how'?
+From 'what's wrong with me'? to 'what does my body need right now to feel safe enough to ski the way I know how'?
 The answer is rarely a mindset shift or a technique adjustment.
 It's something quieter; the ability to pause, notice what your body is already saying before you decide what to do next.

 Questions skiers ask